grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/00 Tutorial/200 Test for performance.md

 To assess the login endpoint's performance, your team may have defined [service level objectives](https://sre.google/sre-book/service-level-objectives/) (SLOs):
 - 99.9% of requests are successful
-- 99% of requests have a latency of 1000ms or less.
+- 99% of requests have a latency of 1000ms or less

 The service must meet these SLOs up to peak traffic of 1 request/second.